shellspec/shellspec/README.md

 group nor an example.

 The value is evaluated during the specfile translation process.
-So you can access shellspec variables, but you can not access variable or function in the specfile.
+So you can access ShellSpec variables, but you can not access variable or function in the specfile.

 This feature assumed use with conditional skip.
 The conditional skip may runs